 Who is this Degree Apprenticeship for?

-The Higher Apprenticeship in Health (Assistant Practitioner) provides on the job education and training for staff working with clients and registered healthcare professionals seeking to achieve formal qualification related to their knowledge and skills in providing patient care.
+The Higher Apprenticeship in Health (Assistant Practitioner) provides on-the-job education and training for staff working with clients and registered healthcare professionals seeking to achieve a formal qualification related to their knowledge and skills in providing patient care.

 - Study skills

 - Introduction to research skills

 - Professional values, ethical and legal issues surrounding care